It’s all coming together for the naval reserve centennial

 The Association diligently maintains a database of members and potential members containing secure contact information that can be made available to facilitate meetings or reunions.

 The Association is not politically active and plays no advocacy role.
-It is a federally incorporated, not-for-profit, network of persons with a Board of Directors responsible to Active members at General Meetings.
+It is a federally incorporated, not-for-profit, network of persons with a Board of Directors responsible to Ordinary members at General Meetings.

 As a national organization the strength and vitality of the Association hinges on the connectivity of all its members through the regular sharing of information and participation in activities aimed at ensuring everyone can feel ‘counted-in’ .